TGDivy/TGDivy/README.md

 ## 💬🌞

-> It's not what you pay a man, but what he costs you that counts. ~ Will Rogers
+> You can tell more about a person by what he says about others than you can by what others say about him. ~ Audrey Hepburn

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )